 - Bladder bag is not included

-If you’re someone who needs a lot of storage then the Adventure Vest 4.0 from Ultimate Direction is the best running hydration vest on our list.
-Not only does this product come with a total of 10 zippered pockets, 5 on each side, but it also leaves space for a small flask and trekking poles on the front.
+If you’re someone who needs a lot of storage then the Adventure Vest 5.0 from Ultimate Direction is the best running hydration vest on our list.
+Not only does this product come with a total of 11 zippered pockets, but it also leaves space for a small flask and trekking poles on the front.
 There are even external compression bungee cords and a stretchy kangaroo pocket on the back to attach extra kit.

-Additionally, the Ultimate Direction Adventure Vest 4.0 comes in a selection of sizes.
+Additionally, the Ultimate Direction Adventure Vest 5.0 comes in a selection of sizes.
 It uses a clever clinch system which adjusts horizontally across the lower back using bungee cords.
 This helps to reduce bounce and can be adjusted easily whilst wearing the pack.
 And with improved comfort and reduced weight, this updated version of the 4.0 is giving the Salomon Advanced Skin a run for its money!

 - High storage capacity